 I try to keep prices as low as possible, taking advantage of group discounts whenever I can.
 Sometimes the discounts are so good that people think my prices are “too good to be true.”
 Most of the time, if it seems too good to be true, it’s usually a scam, so you’re wise to question it.

 However, I’ve been organizing trips since 2006 and am trustworthy.
 But don’t take my word for it – do a search of “Carolina Homeschooler trips” and “Traveling Homeschooler trips.”
 If I’ve cheated anyone, it’ll be all over the internet.
-My “Traveling Homeschoolers” website is newer (created in 2016 when I outgrew my Carolina Homeschooler website), so you may find more results for Carolina Homeschooler.

 Your trip to (wherever) seems too expensive!
 Why does it cost so much?